Ablesh1/primogems_counter_2022/README.md

 # primogems_counter_2022
-Desktop application for planning and counting resources from game
+Desktop application for planning and counting resources from game (under development)

 # Useful commands: